 - Lizard Folk: The Silurians of Doctor Who.

 - Loads and Loads of Characters: There are 22 main characters.
 That's not even counting supporting characters or antagonists.
 To keep people from losing track of the characters, Murphy splits them up into five smaller groups midway through the story.

 - MacGuffin: The Grand Unifying Theme — the central idea binding the World of the Creatures.
 If the Conceptivore acquires it, it would be able to destroy the world in one fell swoop.

 - The Master: Both the Cybermen and the orcs refer to the Conceptivore as "The Master."
 Accordingly, Steven Moffat thinks they're talking about The Master, while Buffy thinks they're talking about The Master.

 - Misplaced Wildlife: Many creatures that don't live in a rain forest biome show up in the jungle.
-One particularly jarring example is Meghan's Colombian Mammoth, an animal that lived in North America during the last Ice Age.
+One particularly jarring example is Meghan's Colombian Mammoth, an animal that lived in North American prairies during the last Ice Age.

 - The Nameless: The Conceptivore is never given a name, and is referred simply by its species' name.
 The leaders of the Na'vi tribe are also not given names.

 - Nature Lover: Applies to many, but Darren especially.
 When the other members of his group are taking a break, Darren goes out to look for frogs and salamanders.